Vuitton-Toine/SFTP_Via_WinSCP/README.md

 	`$WinSCP_SessionOptions`
 	`$sftp_paths`

 3. This script requires that you encrypt your SFTP credentials to an credential file running the command below.
-Enter the path to the credential file in the script's variable $WinSCP_SessionOptions.username & $WinSCP_SessionOptions.password.
+Enter the path to the credential file in the script's variable $WinSCP_SessionOptions.UserName & $WinSCP_SessionOptions.Password.
 This is more secure than storing the credentials in plain-text within the script.
 	`Get-Credential | Export-Clixml -path "C:\creds.txt" -Verbose`